 HOW TO APPLY

-To apply for a FRDALP Loan and Reservation, the Borrower must first submit a signed complete Pre-Approval Application Packet via a secure email link (click to access the link), or delivery by mail or in person to our office (Mayor’s Office of Housing and Community Development, One South Van Ness, 5th Floor, San Francisco, CA 94103 Attn: DALP Pre-Approval).
+To apply for a FRDALP Loan and Reservation, the Borrower must first submit a signed complete Pre-Approval Application Packet via a secure link (click to access the link), or delivery by mail or in person to our office (Mayor’s Office of Housing and Community Development, One South Van Ness, 5th Floor, San Francisco, CA 94103 Attn: DALP Pre-Approval).
 2017 DALP Lottery is closed now; however, MOHCD will continue to accept DALP Pre-Approval Applications until all DALP funds are disbursed.
 Applications received after the 8.25.2017 lottery will be placed after the lottery ranking list based on the order received.

 Please note that only one (1) Reservation is permitted per Eligible Household.
 Duplicate Pre-Approval applications from one Eligible Household, whether with one Lender or multiple Lenders, will automatically result in the City’s disqualification of all applications.
 Borrowers are encouraged to shop around to find the best participating Lender that suits their needs, but must choose only one Lender in connection with the DALP Program.

 Complete packets received by the application lottery deadline will receive a numbered lottery ticket and be entered in MOHCD’s electronic system for the lottery based on MOHCD's standard lottery process.
 Incomplete packets will not be entered into the lottery.
 Please indicate your email address in the Pre-Approval Application if you would like receive your lottery ticket number.
 If no email address is provided, your lottery ticket number will be mailed to your mailing address provided in your application.